It's National Adoption Awareness Month! Learn More

 2023

-As of 2023, across 8 countries in over 75 active sites — care centers, community care sites, foster care sites and health centers — more than 55,000 children are benefitting from Holt’s CNP.
+As of 2023, across eight countries at more than 110 sites — care centers, community care sites, foster care sites and health centers — more than 55,000 children are benefitting from Holt’s CNP.
 With an increasing number of sites around the world, thousands of caregivers have been trained in health screening, nutrition, hygiene and feeding practices.

 This program will continue to grow and reach more children, caregivers and families around the world with its life-changing effects!